-As of [ l ], 2003, these stockholders and their affiliates beneficially owned approximately [ l ]%, and were entitled to vote approximately [ l ]%, of the then outstanding shares of ResortQuest common stock.
-The shares these stockholders are entitled to vote represented approximately 4% of the votes represented by all shares of ResortQuest common stock outstanding on August 4, 2003.
+As of October 6, 2003, these stockholders and their affiliates beneficially owned and were entitled to vote approximately 6% of the then outstanding shares of ResortQuest common stock.

-In connection with these stock voting agreements, each stockholder of ResortQuest agrees to vote all of the shares that the stockholder beneficially owns and is entitled to vote at any meeting, or by written consent, of the stockholders of ResortQuest, and each stockholder of Gaylord agreed to vote all of the shares that the stockholder owns directly and use his, her or its reasonable best efforts to cause to be voted all of the shares that the stockholder owns indirectly and is entitled to vote at any meeting, or by written consent, of the stockholders of Gaylord,
+In connection with these stock voting agreements, each stockholder of ResortQuest agrees to vote all of the shares that the stockholder beneficially owns and is entitled to vote at any meeting, or by written consent, of the stockholders of ResortQuest, and each stockholder of Gaylord agrees to vote all of the shares that the stockholder owns directly, and use his, her or its reasonable best efforts to cause to be voted all of the shares that the stockholder owns indirectly, and is entitled to vote at any meeting, or by written consent, of the stockholders of Gaylord,

-· In favor of the merger

-· In favor of the adoption of the merger agreement

-· In favor of the other transactions contemplated by the merger agreement

-· Against any action or agreement reasonably likely to result in a material breach of a covenant, representation or warranty

-• Against any action reasonably likely to materially delay or impede the merger and the other transactions contemplated by the merger agreement
+- In favor of the merger - · In favor of the adoption of the merger agreement - · In favor of the other transactions contemplated by the merger agreement - Against any action or agreement reasonably likely to result in a material breach of a covenant, representation or warranty in the merger agreement - Against any action reasonably likely to materially delay or impede the merger and the other transactions contemplated by the merger agreement

-Each stockholder also agreed that it would not:
+Each stockholder also agrees that he, she or it will not:

-- Enter into any voting agreement with respect to the stockholder's shares of common stock - Grant any proxy or power-of-attorney inconsistent with the stock voting agreement - Form any "group" for purposes of the Securities Exchange Act of 1934, as amended
+- Enter into any voting agreement with respect to the stockholder's shares of common stock - · Grant any proxy or power-of-attorney inconsistent with the stock voting agreement - · Form any "group" for purposes of the Securities Exchange Act of 1934, as amended

-The ResortQuest stockholders additionally agreed that they would vote their shares against any extraordinary corporate transaction, asset sale or change in board composition (other than pursuant to a slate of directors proposed by the incumbent board at an annual meeting of ResortQuest stockholders).
-These stockholders also agreed not to solicit an acquisition proposal, except to the extent permitted by the merger agreement.
+The ResortQuest stockholders additionally agree that they will vote their shares against any extraordinary corporate transaction, asset sale or change in board composition (other than pursuant to a slate of directors proposed by the incumbent board at an annual meeting of ResortQuest stockholders).
+These stockholders also agree not to solicit an acquisition proposal, except to the extent permitted by the merger agreement.